learn-co-curriculum/dsc-join-statements/README.md

 `select * from products left join orderdetails; `

 would return all products, even those that hadn't been ordered.
-We can imagine that all products in inventory should have a description in the product table, but perhaps not every product is represented in the orderdetails table.
+You can imagine that all products in inventory should have a description in the product table, but perhaps not every product is represented in the orderdetails table.

 ```python